 You’ll be chopping, slicing and dicing up a storm between now and the new year.
-A sharp knife will make the job so much easier and safer.
-(Dull knives are a real safety risk, and you don’t want to spend the holiday in the emergency room.)
-Some tips:
+A sharp knife will make the job so. much. easier.
+And safer.

 - Don’t try to use the honing steel lurking in your drawer for this job.
 That’s fine to keep sharp blades keen, but it can’t revive truly dull knife.

 - You can sharpen knives yourself with a wet stone or an electric knife sharpener like Chef’s Choice (Ina Garten uses that, so you’d be in good company).
 I’m also a fan of the compact Work Sharp E2 Kitchen Knife Sharpener.

 - Many kitchenware and restaurant-supply stores sharpen knives for a small fee (sometimes with the first one free).
 Call ahead to see if/when their knife guru is available.
 There’s also the new Resharp service, which sharpens standard blades (from paring knives to cleavers, but not serrated blades) in 90 seconds on demand at Ace Hardware locations.

 - Heading to the farmers’ market?
 Knife masters often set up shop at local markets so you can drop your blades off to be sharpened while you shop.

 - Since folks may be helping you in the kitchen this time of year, get ALL your blades sharpened, not just your personal faves.

 BONUS tips to keep those blades sharp:

 - Use your honing steel to keep blades sharp.
 Here’s how>>

 - Store knives properly — in a block (either freestanding or one that fits in a drawer) or on a magnetic strip affixed to the wall.
 Storing them loose in a drawer dulls them quickly as they rub up against each other, plus it’s easy to get cut as you root around for tools.

 BONUS BONUS tips: